Special Admissions Opportunities

 Community College Partnership Program

 Recognizing that the path to a four-year degree can be blazed not only from high school, Dickinson has established a Community College Partnership Program that is active, coordinated and structured and goes well beyond the passive articulation agreements found between most community and four-year colleges.
 Dickinson’s collaboration allows students to reduce tuition costs by attending one of our region’s five top community colleges during their first two years.
 While there, they participate in a special honors program, receive academic advising from Dickinson faculty members and maintain a minimum of a 3.25 GPA.
 The students then transfer to Dickinson for their final two years.
-To kick off this initiative, Dickinson has partnered with two community colleges in Maryland—Howard Community College and Montgomery College—and three in Pennsylvania—Montgomery County Community College, Northampton Community College and Harrisburg Area Community College.
+To kick off this initiative, Dickinson has partnered with two community colleges in Maryland—Howard Community College and Montgomery College—and two in Pennsylvania—Montgomery County Community College and Northampton Community College.

 Dickinson's Community College Partnership Program was highlighted in The Washington Post in a Nov.
 30 article, "The Best and the Brightest Take a Detour" that discusses how recession-wary honor students are using community college as door to elite schools.

 Learn more about the Community College Partnership Program or apply to Dickinson as a transfer student.